 Please see the drop down menus below for relevant information.

 We operate a two-stage process for admission.
-The first is a preliminary audition, which will be held over Zoom for 2022 entry, with a panel of two auditioners.
-If you are successful at the first stage, you will be required to attend a recall workshop at a later date.
-We hope to hold recalls in-person at the School, but this is subject to lockdown and social-distancing measures.
+The first is a preliminary audition, which is normally held over Zoom (or other online platform), with a panel of two auditioners.
+If you are successful at the first stage, you will be required to attend a recall workshop, which is normally held in-person at the Theatre School.

 Preliminary auditions are normally held between November and April.
 Recalls are normally held between January and June.